Warehouse routing

 - In the conditions tab, select "All" for each option.

-- In the actions tab, tick the warehouse and configure both "Require stock" options to "No".
+- In the actions tab, tick the warehouse and configure both "Require stock" dropdowns with "No" option.

 Multiple dispatch warehouses : route by customer address